codahale/lockstitch/design.md

 ### `Seal`/`Open`

-`Seal` and `Open` operations combine an `Encrypt` operation with a `Derive` operation to provide authenticated encryption, returning a ciphertext and an authentication tag.
+`Seal` and `Open` operations append an operation code and a label to the transcript, derive an AEGIS-128L key and nonce, encrypt or decrypt an input with AEGIS-128L, append a `Mix` operation with the 32-byte AEGIS-128L tag to the transcript, and append the 16-byte AEGIS-128L tag to the ciphertext.

 ```text
 function seal(transcript, label, plaintext):